vitolothomas1986/https-codeberg.org-hb9hnt-tSotaLog/CHANELOG.md

 # Version 0.5.0 (future release)

+* BUGFIX Issue #20: Don't switch to a summit2summit log if we're in chaser mode.

 * Issue #14: We now use the Cordova save dialog plugin to allow the user to choose where to save the exported files.
 This applies to the names.csv and the log csv and adif files.